xtelliott/Lecture-Formatter/README.md

 # Lecture-Formatter

-SPH E-Learning Services Naming Convention Tool for Formatting File Structure of Lectures Developed by Xander Elliott
+A SPH E-Learning Services naming convention tool for formatting file structure of lectures.

-This tool is used to create the file structure needed for lectures pulled from the server.

 ## An example of this looks as follows: